OpenDroneMap/CameraLib/README.md

 A Python library to perform forward and backward projection of 2D coordinates in camera space to geographic coordinates on [ODM](https://github.com/OpenDroneMap/ODM) projects.
 In simple terms, with an ODM project at hand you can use this library to ask:

  * Given a pixel coordinate in an image, where does it correspond on the map?
- * And it's inverse: which images and which pixels in each image correspond to a certain location on the map?
+ * And it's inverse: given a location on the map, which images and pixels correspond to it?

 ## Usage